klein-wang/kleinwang.github.io/index.md

 ## Welcome to My Channel

-My name is Klein, and I am currently studying at the _University of Warwick_, under a 4-year MORSE program.
+My name is Klein, and I am currently working and studying in **finance** industry in Shanghai.
+Having a **statistical** academic background, I want to use this channel to share my personal insights as well as some small projects with you guys.

-My academic interests include optimisation problems, linear statistical modelling and machine learning related to strategic investment.
+I hope you all find the content useful and interpretable.
+I have put my contact info down below.
+Please feel free to reach me out for any further discussion on those topics.

 <nav> <!-- 本站统一的导航栏 -->